 Lugar de Noticias Haynes and Boone

-Application of the Federal Sentencing Guidelines in Antitrust Cases: A Practical Guide
+A Practical Guide to Applying the Federal Sentencing Guidelines in Antitrust Cases

 Kathleen M. Beasley

 Prior to 1987, the sentence imposed on a federal criminal defendant in the United States was left largely to the discretion of the sentencing judge, subject to offense-specific statutory minimum and maximum sentences.
 In 1984, Congress passed the Sentencing Reform Act, delegating broad authority to the United States Sentencing Commission (the “Commission”) to review and rationalize the federal sentencing process.
 The Commission was directed to create categories of offense behavior and offender characteristics, and to accordingly prescribe guideline ranges specifying appropriate sentences.
 With the introduction of the Federal Sentencing Guidelines Manual (the “Guidelines”) in November 1987, judges were required to impose sentences in accordance with the Guidelines.
 The Guidelines, which are amended annually by the Commission, include separate analyses for antitrust violations.
 The promulgation of the Guidelines therefore heralded a move to mandatory sentencing subject to the standards set forth in the Guidelines.